HRMonitor - Heart Rate Monitorο

 Sensor Integrationο

-The service manages heart rate sensor connection:
+The service manages a single sensor connection:

-Heart Rate Sensor (
+Heart Rate |

 Data Processing Pipelineο